jenaye/ptb/README.md

 ```

-add right  : `chmod 700 ~/client-configs/make_config.sh`
+To add rights  : `chmod 700 ~/client-configs/make_config.sh`

 `sudo ./make_config.sh client1` => output `client1.ovpn` in folder `files`

 Now we have config file, we just need to push it on RPI ( by scp or other ) in folder `/etc/openvpn ` and rename file `client1.ovpn` to `client1.conf`

-Now u can connect using this command `sudo openvpn client1.ovpn` and u'll be connected
+Now you can connect using this command `sudo openvpn client1.ovpn` and you'll be connected

-Also, u can run this when rpi boot  using this command `sudo systemctl enable openvpn@client1`
+Also, you can run this when rpi boot  using this command `sudo systemctl enable openvpn@client1`

 # Advanced